EEnterUI

 Do

-• Start with the default styles.
+• Start with default styles.

 • Override through theme variables for rebrand work.

-• Use className for one-off cases.
+• Use className for local layout.

 • Create wrapper components for repeated product patterns.